ChristopherJamesN/sinatra-daily-fantasy-lineup-sharing/README.md

 A web application that can be used to share daily fantasy football lineups.

 ## Usage
-To test out this application locally, fork, clone, run `rake db:migrate` and then run `shotgun`.
+To test out this application locally, fork and clone the repo.
+Then, run `rake db:migrate` and `shotgun` and navigate to the appropriate location in your browser to interact with the application.
-Everything should be set up.